terra-money/docs/docs/develop/terra-js/getting-started.md

    node index.js
    ```

-If successful, you'll see a log of the successful transaction and some new UST tokens in your wallet.
+If successful, you'll see a log of the successful transaction and some new tokens in your wallet.

 And that's it!
 You can find other pool addresses [here](https://app.terraswap.io/) to call other swaps.
 Be sure to use the correct testnet or mainnet contract address.

 ## More examples

-View the [Common examples]("common-examples.md) section for more information on using Terra.js.
+View the [Common examples](common-examples.md) section for more information on using Terra.js.